 - Lung cancer is the second most common cancer among men and third among women in Singapore.

 - Smoking doesn’t just cause lung cancer.
 It also raises the risk of at least 14 other types of cancer.

-Tags: cancer fact, common cancer, misconceptions, prevent cancer, reduce cancer risk
+Tags: cancer fact, common cancer, lung infection, misconceptions, prevent cancer, reduce cancer risk